COMPILED VERSION OF SOCPROG

 1. In the compiled version of SOCPROG, the MATLAB command window is replaced by a simple “DOS” screen in which results are reported.
 By clicking on the top left “C:\” symbol you can find options for selecting, and copying, text which can then be pasted into other applications (see above note if you have problems with this).

 2. As noted above, the figures produced by the compiled version of SOCPROG have many less options than those using the uncompiled version.
-However, there are a few options (adding a legend for instance), and you can save the figure in various formats which can then be manipulated by other applications.
+However, there are a few options (adding a legend for instance; changing the axis labels), and you can save the figure in various formats which can then be manipulated by other applications.

 Please let me know of problems (hwhitehe@dal.ca) and I will try to rectify them in future versions.